Microchip-MPLAB-Harmony/quick_docs/basic/create_hello_world_sam_mcus/readme.md

 title: Create "Hello World" application on SAM MCUs
 parent: Basic
 has_toc: false
-nav_order: 10
+nav_order: 11
 ---

 # Create "Hello World" application on SAM MCUs

 ## Introduction

-[MPLAB® Harmony v3](https://www.microchip.com/mplab/mplab-harmony) is a software development framework consisting of compatible and interoperable modules that include peripheral libraries (PLIBs), drivers, system services, middleware and third-party libraries.
+<a href="https://www.microchip.com/mplab/mplab-harmony" target="_blank">MPLAB Harmony v3</a> is a software development framework consisting of compatible and interoperable modules that include peripheral libraries (PLIBs), drivers, system services, middleware and third-party libraries.
 The MPLAB Harmony Configurator (MHC) is a GUI-based tool that provides an easy way to enable and configure various MPLAB Harmony modules.
 The MHC is a plug-in to the MPLAB X Integrated Development Environment (IDE).
 This page explains how to create a simple application on an Arm® Cortex®-based SAM Microcontroller (MCU) using the MHC with MPLAB Harmony v3 modules.
 This application sends a “Hello World!” string to a console running on a computer.
 For this demonstration, the following MPLAB Harmony v3 modules are used and configured using the MHC:

 - Clock PLIB using the Clock Manager to configure the microcontroller clock.